Honey Fungus – Identification, Edibility, Distribution, Ecological Role

 Honey fungus suffers from a bad reputation as a virulent parasite of trees, but I admire it as a remarkable and ecologically important organism that also happens to be super-abundant and delicious.

 A number of Armillaria species are generally referred to as “honey fungus” (see below), and most of them are not aggressive or problematic parasites.
-In healthy, diverse ecosystems honey fungus can be viewed as an important species – perhaps an apex predator, that culls old and infirm trees and opening up new opportunities on the forest floor, but more commonly just breaking down wood and providing food for successive fungi and invertebrates, and ultimately building soils.
+In healthy, diverse ecosystems honey fungus can be viewed as an important species – perhaps an apex predator, that culls old and infirm trees, opening up new opportunities on the forest floor, and breaking down wood that provides food for successive fungi and invertebrates, and ultimately building soils.

 Honey fungus is best thought of as a ‘species complex’, comprising a number of species, subspecies and phenotypes.
 Recent advances in mycology and DNA sequencing means that what was previously considered to be one variable species has now been split into to over 30 species in the Armillaria genus.
 Many of these are indistinguishable unless you are a trained mycologist with a good microscope.
 More easily distinguished species in the UK include: